How to restore leather furniture?

 • Rinse and Dry: Wipe away the soap with a clean, damp cloth, ensuring no residue is left behind.
 Let the leather air dry naturally; never use direct heat as it can cause the leather to become brittle.

-3. Addressing Scratches and Cracks
+3. Addressing Scratches and Cracks on the leather

 Once the furniture leather is clean, you can move on to repairing minor scratches and cracks: